-Discover how to do a content audit for your business, get full visibility over all your sales and marketing assets, and make your content development process more efficient.
+Discover how to do a content marketing audit for your business, get full visibility over all your content assets, and make your content development process more efficient.

 The chances are high that you've already created a reserve of articles, white papers, or case studies, and that’s only looking at your company's online content.
 What about the printed brochures and collateral being used by the sales team?

-Doing a content audit will help you to:
+Doing a content marketing audit will help you to:

 1. Get clear visibility of the content already in your business to understand what is missing, what should be binned and what could be repurposed